nishthabiz/livechat-wp-plugin/readme.txt

 == Description ==

-Adds the nReach livechat widget to any wordpress site
+Simple plugin to install the nReach Livechat widget onto any Grav site.

+WARNING: This plugin requires a subscription with nReach Livechat in order to function correclty.
+Please ensure you have a valid subscription before using this plugin: https://www.nreach.tech/nreach-live-chat/

 == Changelog ==